Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

-\begin{proof} The computation of the characteristics carried out for the proof of Theorem \ref{T:Causality_DNMR} allows us to invoke Theorem \ref{T:Leray_Ohya_diagonalization} to diagonalize equations \eqref{E:DNMR}, putting them into the form \eqref{E:Diagonalized_Leray}.
+\begin{proof} The computation of the characteristics carried out for the proof of Theorem \ref{T:Causality_DNMR} allows us to invoke Theorem \ref{T:Leray_Ohya_diagonalization} to diagonalize Eqs.~\eqref{E:DNMR}, putting them into the form \eqref{E:Diagonalized_Leray}.
 From the characteristics we can further verify that the intersection of the corresponding cones in co-tangent space has non-empty interior when applied to the initial data.
-Thus, the diagonalized system is a Leray-Ohya system for which the assumptions of Theorem \ref{T:Leray_Ohya_existence} and are satisfied.
-More precisely: \begin{itemize} \item The diagonliazed system is of higher order than \eqref{E:DNMR} (see equation \eqref{E:Diagonalized_Leray}).
+Thus, the diagonalized system is a Leray--Ohya system for which the assumptions of Theorem \ref{T:Leray_Ohya_existence} and are satisfied.
+More precisely: \begin{itemize} \item The diagonliazed system is of higher order than \eqref{E:DNMR} (see Eq.~\eqref{E:Diagonalized_Leray}).
 Thus, we need to derive higher order initial conditions for the diagonalized system.
-This is done by sucessively differentiating equations \eqref{E:DNMR} and algebraically solving for time derivatives in terms of spatial derivatives, which can be done because, in view of the computation of the characteristics applied to the initial data, $\{ t= 0\}$ in non-characteristics. \item The assumption that the diagonliazed system forms a Leray-Ohya system for any $V \in \mathcal{A}^s(\Sigma,Y)$ (see Definition \ref{D:Iteration_space}) is guaranteed by the fact that we assumed conditions \ref{I:Causality_DNMR_1}, \ref{I:Causality_DNMR_2}, \ref{I:Causality_DNMR_3}, and \eqref{E:Sufficient_causality_DNMR} to hold in strict form, so that we obtain a Leray-Ohya system for the given initial data and functions nearby. \item The Gevrey index of the diagonalized system (see Definition \ref{D:Gevrey_index} and Remark \ref{R:Q_Q_minus_1_diagonalization}) is $\frac{19}{20}$. \end{itemize} With this, we obtain a solution to the diagonalized system.
+This is done by sucessively differentiating Eqs.~\eqref{E:DNMR} and algebraically solving for time derivatives in terms of spatial derivatives, which can be done because, in view of the computation of the characteristics applied to the initial data, $\{ t= 0\}$ in non-characteristics. \item The assumption that the diagonliazed system forms a Leray--Ohya system for any $V \in \mathcal{A}^s(\Sigma,Y)$ (see Definition \ref{D:Iteration_space}) is guaranteed by the fact that we assumed conditions \ref{I:Causality_DNMR_1}, \ref{I:Causality_DNMR_2}, \ref{I:Causality_DNMR_3}, and \eqref{E:Sufficient_causality_DNMR} to hold in strict form, so that we obtain a Leray--Ohya system for the given initial data and functions nearby. \item The Gevrey index of the diagonalized system (see Definition \ref{D:Gevrey_index} and Remark \ref{R:Q_Q_minus_1_diagonalization}) is $\frac{19}{20}$. \end{itemize} With this, we obtain a solution to the diagonalized system.
 In order to obtain a solution to the the original equations, we proceed as follows.
-We approximate the given Gevrey data by analytic data \cite{Teofanov-2006} and solve the corresponding analytic problem by the Cauchy-Kovalevskays theorem (which can be applied since $\{ t = 0\}$ is non-characteristic for our data, see above).
+We approximate the given Gevrey data by analytic data (see \cite{Teofanov-2006}) and solve the corresponding analytic problem by the Cauchy--Kovalevskays theorem (which can be applied since $\{ t = 0\}$ is non-characteristic for our data, see above).
 These solutions automatically satisfy the diagonalized system.
 Thus, the Gevrey estimates of \cite{Leray-Ohya-1967} apply to them.
 We can use these estimates to control the analytic solutions in the Gevrey topology and pass to the limit, obtaining a Gevrey solution to the original equations.
 See \cite{Disconzi-2019} for details of the argument (which was applied to a different set of equations, but the argument is the same).

 Causality follows because the solutions to \eqref{E:DNMR} that we have constructed also satisfy the diagonliazed system for which Theorem \ref{T:Leray_Ohya_domain_of_dependence} can be invoked. \end{proof}